Michael Foot: Member of Parliament

 Foot returned to parliament at a by-election in Ebbw Vale, Monmouthshire, in 1960, the seat having been left vacant by Bevan's death.
 He had the Labour whip withdrawn in March 1961 after rebelling against the Labour leadership over Royal Air Force estimates.
-He only returned to the Parliamentary Labour Group in 1963, when Harold Wilson became Leader of the Labour Party after the sudden death of Hugh Gaitskell.
+He only returned to the Parliamentary Labour Group in 1963, when Harold Wilson became Leader of the Labour Party following the sudden death of Hugh Gaitskell.

 Harold Wilson — the subject of an enthusiastic campaign biography by Foot published by Robert Maxwell's Pergamon Press in 1964 – offered Foot a place in his first government, but Foot turned it down, instead becoming the leader of Labour's left opposition from the back benches.
 He opposed the government's moves to restrict immigration, join the European Communities (or "Common Market" as they were referred to) and reform the trade unions, was against the Vietnam War and Rhodesia's unilateral declaration of independence, and denounced the Soviet suppression of "socialism with a human face" in Czechoslovakia in 1968.
 He also famously allied with the Tory right-winger Enoch Powell to scupper the government's plan to abolish the voting rights of hereditary peers and create a House of Lords comprising only life peers – a "seraglio of eunuchs" as Foot put it.

 Foot challenged James Callaghan for the post of Treasurer of the Labour Party in 1967, but failed.

 In government

 After 1970, Labour moved to the left and Wilson came to an accommodation with Foot.
-Foot served in the Second Shadow Cabinet of Harold Wilson in various roles between 1970 and 1974.
+Foot served in the second Wilson shadow cabinet in various roles between 1970 and 1974.
 In April 1972, he stood for the Deputy Leadership of the party, along with Edward Short and Anthony Crosland.
 The first ballot saw Foot narrowly come second to Short winning 110 votes to the latter's 111.
 Crosland polled 61 votes and was eliminated.
 It was reported in the next day's Glasgow Herald that Short was the favourite to pick up most of Crosland's votes.
 The second ballot saw Short increase his total to 145 votes, while Foot's only rose to 116, giving Short victory by 29 votes.

 When, in 1974, Labour returned to office under Wilson, Foot became Secretary of State for Employment.
 According to Ben Pimlott, his appointment was intended to please the left of the party and the Trade Unions.
 In this role, he played the major part in the government's efforts to maintain the trade unions' support.
-He was also responsible for the Health and Safety at Work Act, as well as the Trade Union and Labour Relations Act that repealed the Heath ministry's trade union reforms, and the Employment Protection Act, which introduced legal protections against being sacked for becoming pregnant and legislated for maternity pay.
+He was also responsible for the Health and Safety at Work etc. Act 1974, as well as the Trade Union and Labour Relations Act 1974 that repealed the Heath ministry's trade union reforms in the Industrial Relations Act 1971, and the Employment Protection Act 1975, which introduced legal protections against being sacked for becoming pregnant and legislated for maternity pay.
 His time as Employment Secretary also saw Acas adopt its current name and modern form as a body with independence from government.